- 17 November 2022 – Webinar on South African Traveller Declaration

-On arrival into South Africa, the person must declare any goods:
+On arrival into South Africa, the traveller must declare any goods:

 - Purchased or acquired abroad on which duty has not been paid;